HealthcareSquad/Healthcare-App/README.md

 <strong>Known Issues</strong>

--- All searches must be made from the homepage currently, although the dialog system may indicate otherwise.
--- Searches work best in the form 'Find me a [TYPE OF DOCTOR] who takes [INSURANCE NAME] near [ADDRESS]'.
-If you include a street address, make sure to include a house number and not just the name of the street.
+-- All searches must be made from the homepage currently, although the dialog system may indicate otherwise.\n -- Searches work best in the form 'Find me a [TYPE OF DOCTOR] who takes [INSURANCE NAME] near [ADDRESS]'.
+If you include a street address, make sure to include a house number and not just the name of the street.\n
--- Sometimes the dialog system will enter a buggy loop, which is best resolved by fully refreshing the page.
--- The medical database we are using has not yet rolled out a foreign language field, although they promise they will soon.
+-- Sometimes the dialog system will enter a buggy loop, which is best resolved by fully refreshing the page.\n -- The medical database we are using has not yet rolled out a foreign language field, although they promise they will soon.
 This means that searching for a doctor who speaks a language other than English will not yet work, although it is built into the site.